-The heatmap sub-view provides you with a visual overall status of your SQL Server environment in the form of a grid of color-coded squares that contain a health index.
-Through its color scheme and health index, you can easily identify which of your monitored instances need the most attention.
-Each square in the heatmap sub-view represents a monitored instance, from each square, you can access basic statistics, and drill down for details.
+The heatmap sub-view provides a visual overall status of your SQL Server environment in the form of a grid of color-coded squares that contain a health index.
+Through its color scheme and health index, you can easily identify which of your monitored instances needs the most attention.
+Each square in the heatmap sub-view represents a monitored instance.
+With each square, you can access basic statistics, drill down for details, and the health index as well.